doma11mostafa/rentalcarsmanagementsystem/carrental/README.md

 - Docker image uses `requirements-server.txt` to avoid bundling the desktop runtime (PyQt5) on the server.
 - Media and static volumes are mounted in `docker-compose.yml` for persistence and local inspection.

-## License

-Proprietary — internal use for the client project unless otherwise agreed.